Corona, California, United States of America: What to pack, what to wear, and when to go [2023]

 Plug adapter

-A plug adapter that supports outlet types A and B. Check that you get the correct kind.
-The vast majority of adapters currently being sold are simply plugs and require your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types A and B. Be careful to get the correct kind.
+Many adapters available online are simply plug changers and require your devices to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most areas.

 What to wear/what to pack: